 Wine rated (2021 guide) 91/100 (Jonathan Choukroun Chicheportiche)

-The nose is racy and offers structure, a little concentration, freshness, and power.
-There are notes of ripe/fresh wild blackcurrant, small wild berries, and more subtly, small red fruits combined with hints of lily, violet, and touches of zan, tobacco, dried rose, and discreet hints of hazelnut.
-The palate is fruity and offers juiciness, richness (but with finesse and balance), an almost airy approach, a subtle creaminess, fine texture, structure, and roundness.
-On the palate, this wine expresses notes of pulpy/juicy blackberry, blackcurrant and, more subtly, wild raspberry, combined with hints of pulpy/fleshy strawberry, violet, lilac, chocolate, toasted almond and a subtle hint of vanilla.
-A fine texture and deliciousness on the finish/persistence.
+The nose is refined and offers structure, moderate intensity, freshness, and power.
+It reveals notes of ripe/fresh wild blackcurrant, small wild berries, and, to a lesser extent, red berries, combined with hints of lily and violet, as well as touches of sandalwood, tobacco, dried rose, and subtle hints of hazelnut.
+The palate is fruity and offers juiciness, richness (yet with finesse and balance), an almost ethereal quality upon entry, a subtle creaminess, fine texture, structure, and roundness.
+On the palate, this wine expresses notes of pulpy/juicy blackberry, blackcurrant, and, more subtly, wild raspberry, combined with small hints of pulpy/fleshy strawberry, violet, and lilac, as well as hints of chocolate, toasted almond, and a subtle hint of vanilla.
+It has a fine texture and a rich, indulgent finish.